-While most chain retailers populate their campaign calendars with their key shopping events at the start of the year, the nitty, gritty details of store campaigns, like those for V-day, are usually finalised just weeks, if not days, before the physical marketing materials are due to arrive in store.
+While most chain retailers populate their campaign calendars with their key shopping events at the start of the year, the nitty, gritty details of store campaigns, like those for Saint V-day, are usually finalised just weeks, if not days, before the physical marketing materials are due to arrive in store.

 The marketing team want to ensure their campaigns deliver the best commercial performance, taking into consideration trends, stock levels, competitor activity and realisation of the initial campaign concept.

-Meanwhile, the stores need adequate staffing levels and clear communication to deliver new campaigns accurately and to coincide with the retailer’s omnichannel strategy.
+Meanwhile, the stores need adequate staffing levels and clear communication to deliver new campaigns accurately and to coincide with the retailer’s omni-channel strategy.
 It’s a balancing act.
 And age-old processes tend to make it even harder…

 Traditionally, once the briefing and artwork process is over, identical marketing packs, containing a whole host of display materials, are printed and shipped out to all stores.
 There may be different packs depending on the store grade, but often the personalisation doesn’t go much beyond that.

-Occasionally, and rather impressively, the marketing requirements for each store are saved in the brain of a longstanding member of the marketing or operations team, allowing for more bespoke packs to be sent out.
+Occasionally, and very impressively, the marketing requirements for each store are saved in the brain of a longstanding member of the marketing or operations team, allowing for more bespoke packs to be sent out.

 Well, if the traditional process is followed, shop floor staff need to rifle through the display pack, identify the materials (or POS) that will fit their store, discard the rest and get to work installing campaigns that mirror the (often printed) display instructions from HQ.